Advanced Reader Copy

 If you are a book blogger, and post regularly, inevitably you’ll get plenty of emails asking for reviews, both from publicists and authors.
 I receive a number each week, sometimes a few daily, and it’s just impossible to read and review them all.
 I’ll have a look at the blurb and if it chimes with me I might give it a go.

 But I only have so much free time so like I say, I’m limited in what I can read.
-I have plenty of subscribers so I also receive plenty of emails about advanced reader copies that are really not in my wheelhouse - a quick perusal of my site would show the genres of books I’m interested in.
+I have plenty of subscribers so I also receive lots of emails about advanced reader copies that are really not in my wheelhouse - a quick perusal of my site would show the genres of books I’m interested in.

-Between 500000 and one million books published each year - add self published titles and you’re talking about four million titles a year.
+Between 500,000 and one million books are published each year - add self published titles and you’re talking about four million titles a year.
 That’s a lot of reading, so don’t feel guilty about being selective.
 It’s better for everyone if a publisher finds someone who is going to read that book and enjoys that genre.
 The review will reflect that.

 Summary